Foundation / Corporation

 4. Young people make healthy choices about alcohol and drugs.

-The majority of grant funds should be for expenses that are new to the organization as a result of the proposed project.
+-The majority of grant funds should be for expenses that are new to the organization as a result of the proposed project.
 Requests for funding to support existing services as currently offered are considered general operating support, and are unlikely to be competitive.

-While open to a range of projects that have the potential to advance its goals, the Foundation will give preference to projects focusing on the following:
+While open to a range of projects that have the potential to advance its goals, the Foundation will give preference to projects focusing on:

 -Screening and Assessment: Programs or processes that promptly identify challenges that young people face and match them with optimally effective services, treatment, or supports.